 - The Department of Commerce and the CHA have also changed their appointees to Christopher Poulos, and Carmen Rivera, respectively.

 - Thompson said that staffing for the Task Force would be provided by the Governor's Interagency Council on Health Disparities which was in turn staffed by Washington State Board of Health (SBOH) Health Policy Advisor Christy Curwick Hoff.
-“Folks didn’t want the LCB to fill that role, and we certainly understood that, we totally supported that,” Thompson indicated before adding that staffing would be taken over by the State’s new Office of Equity “when they are ready.”
+“Folks didn’t want the LCB to fill that role, and we certainly understood that, we totally supported that,” Thompson indicated before adding that staffing would be taken over by the new Washington State Office of Equity “when they are ready.”
 He noted that Garrett was WSLCB’s only voice on the task force and the agency will “be looking to the group as a whole...to chart the next steps and the details ahead.”

 - Thompson credited CAAA Commissioner Paula Sardinas as “a great partner [on HB 2870] and very instrumental in every way, including getting the funding level in the grant program significantly boosted.”
 He said the Task Force would play “a crucial role” in the equity program’s development and that it was important that it was “done independent of” WSLCB.